We have recently upgraded our card service processes and as a result all account holders are required to re-set their

 Cements Ryan as the sharpest chronicler of modern Irish life. - Esquire

 Donal Ryan is from Nenagh in County Tipperary.
 His first novel, The Spinning Heart, was published to major acclaim.
-It won the Guardian First Book Award and the Book of the Year at the Irish Book Awards; it was shortlisted for the International IMPAC Dublin Literary Award; and longlisted for the Man Booker Prize and the Desmond Elliott Prize.
+It won the Guardian First Book Award, the EU Prize for Literature (Ireland), and Book of the Year at the Irish Book Awards; it was shortlisted for the International IMPAC Dublin Literary Award; and longlisted for the Man Booker Prize and the Desmond Elliott Prize.
 The Thing About December was shortlisted for the Kerry Group Irish Novel of the Year.
-He is currently writer-in-residence at the University of Limerick.
-Donal lives with his wife Anne Marie and their two children just outside Limerick City.
+Donal is currently writer-in-residence at the University of Limerick.
+He lives with his wife Anne Marie and their two children just outside Limerick City.